Trump Proposes Joint 'Cyber Security Unit' With Russia, Then Quickly Backs Away From It

 .

 Would you form a joint intelligence sharing with them?
 Because this is sort of like forming a joint intelligence unit.
 If you've every dealt with operational security, you'd know why this isn't likely to work well.
 At best, it's reaching your unprotected arm into a snake pit every 15 minutes to count the snakes.
 While we may be able to get some small benefit, it would come at too high a cost in intelligence assets.
-For one thing, it would let them know how we conduct security, f
+For one thing, it would let them know how we conduct security, for a second, who is involved.
+And in intelligence, half or more of the battle is knowing who and how.

+And I'll simply point out who leaked emails when, and where, as to the pure intentions of the Russian government.

 Come On (Score:2)